The Sergeant from Burralee: Plot

-In the 1830s, a white settler is speared in the Newastle district.
+In the 1830s, a white settler is speared in the Newcastle district.
 An Aboriginal, Jacko, is charged with the crime.
 However Captain Alcot interrogates Jacko, becomes convinced of his innocence, and sends a despatch to Sydney saying he is going to release the man.
 That night a party is held in the officers' mess and, in a drunken stupor, Lt Ned Louden shoots Jacko in the back.

 Urged on by Nathaniel Carlton, the resident magistrate, Captain Alcot writes to Sydney to explain the situation.
 Louden is arrested and brought to Sydney for a trial.
 Thomas Morland, the acting attorney-general, is sent to Newcastle to investigate the murder.

 Captain Alcot wishes to keep on the good side of the land-hungry Carlton so they attempt to defend the drunken lieutenant who has shot a native.
 Neither believe the prisoner Jacko had anything to do with the murder of a white settler, since he was captured 60 miles away from the crime.
 So they bribe Sergeant Constantine, who arrested Jacko, into saying that the place of arrest was close to Newcastle.

 At a trial in Sydney, the lieutenant is charged with murder by the Acting Attorney-General.
 False testimony by Constantine brings a verdict of not guilty; but the playwright makes it clear that it is as much a victory as a defeat—"people will have second thoughts" about molesting aborigines after this.